milneoa15/chat_webui_v2/IMPLEMENTATION_PLAN.md

   - Build Dockerfile: stage 1 installs backend deps with uv, stage 2 builds frontend with npm, final stage runs uvicorn behind gunicorn (optional) and serves frontend via `uvicorn` + `StaticFiles` or Nginx in docker-compose.
   - Configure `docker-compose.yml` for backend, nginx, and sqlite volume.
   - Ensure GitHub Actions publishes Docker image on tagged releases and updates CHANGELOG.
+  - If the release packaging feels optional for some consumers, develop it on a dedicated branch (e.g., `phase-8-release-packaging`), commit `chore: release packaging & docs`, and only merge/tag on `main` once stakeholders confirm they want the Docker artifacts included.
 - **Requirements / Definition of Done:**
   - `make dev` launches both servers with shared `.env` values; hot reload works.
   - `docker compose up` serves production build accessible on localhost with HTTPS termination handled via self-signed cert or reverse proxy instructions.